dspiteself/nakkaya.com/posts/2009-11-01-clojure-persistence-for-java-programmers.markdown

 tags: clojure
 ---

-Using Java for a long time, when i needed to save some data structure to disk, my first response was to [serialize](http://www.j2ee.me/developer/technicalArticles/Programming/serialization/) it to a file.
-While working on a Clojure application, i did just that, it worked half the time because not every data structure implements [Serializable](http://java.sun.com/j2se/1.4.2/docs/api/java/io/Serializable.html).
+Using Java for a long time, whenever I needed to save some data structure to disk, my first response was to [serialize](http://www.j2ee.me/developer/technicalArticles/Programming/serialization/) it to a file.
+While working on a Clojure application, I did just that, it worked half the time because not every data structure implements [Serializable](http://java.sun.com/j2se/1.4.2/docs/api/java/io/Serializable.html).

-Then i remembered Clojure being a lisp, code is data.
+Then I remembered Clojure being a Lisp, code is data.
 This allows you to dump everything as a String to a file and read it back as a data structure.